techqueria/website/README.md

 Create a PR, I think we should get a notification, if you don't see a response after a day or so, contact us in slack or at organizers[at]techqueria.org

+You can also open issues with suggestions and feedback about the site, for feedback and suggestions about the organization you can also contact us directly at organizers@techqueria.org or in the #meta channel in slack.